Motion Picture Film Guidance: Resources

 Digital Preservation of Motion Picture Film

-- The Science and Technology Council of the Academy of Motion Picture Arts and Sciences has released a number of publications including the Digital Dilemma reports and a case study of long-term storage and management of data.
+- The Science and Technology Council of the Academy of Motion Picture Arts and Sciences has released a number of publications including the Digital Dilemma reports (The Digital Dilemma and The Digital Dilemma 2) and a case study of long-term storage and management of data.

 Other sites and videos of interest